AntonFlorey/PolyZamboni/readme.md

 ## Additional features
 I want to explain a couple more neat things built into this addon.
 These features might need some more work in the future as they are not as flexible and intuitive as the rest.

-**Construction order generation:** To help you construct the paper model, build step numbers can be printed on each piece.
-To generate an order in which to put all pieces together, select any start face and press the `Compute Build Order` button.
-This will number all connected regions via a bfs search on the cut-graph.
-I will maybe add a way to interactively edit this numbering and see the build process step by step.

 **Face texturing:** If your mesh has materials assigned to faces, you can transfer them to the paper model instructions.
 So far, only solid colors or single texture images are supported.
 PolyZamboni automatically searches for `Principled BSDF` shader nodes to get the base color of a material.
 A texture image is taken from an `Image Texture` shader node.
 Multiple textures are not supported (you would get a single random texture in such a case).
 Feel free to adjust the code to make this feature more powerful.
 I have little to no experience with texturing in blender and this is the best I could come up with.